Ever drive up to your house and think “meh“? Yeah, we’ve all been there.

 7. The Instant Upgrade: Define Your Edges

-Crisp edges between lawns and beds look professionally maintained.
+Crisp edges between lawns and beds give a professionally maintained appearance.
 Steel edging lasts decades with no upkeep.

-For softer lines, use low-growing plants like liriope as living edging.
+For softer lines, use low-growing plants, such as liriope, as living edging.

 8. Small Yard?
 Go Vertical!